 On occasion, with cautious preparation, a thesis may be positioned in a non-obvious location within the opening sections of the full paper.

-- past readings in class have shown such various concepts: - communication with the instructor is important when experimenting with academic paper standards
+- past readings in class have shown such various concepts: see for example Deborah Tannen's "Sex, Lies, and Conversation." - communication with the instructor is important when experimenting with academic paper standards